ayushigupta1496/ayushi.github.io/_posts/2024-06-19-kubernetes.md

  **Kubernetes Architecture**
  - All the important components of control-plane(master node) & worker node of kubernetes.
  - Following are the components of Kubernetes Master Machine.

    **control-plane(master-node)** - It is responsible for managing the cluster ,in production environment it works on multiple nodes that span across several data zones.api-server - It stores the configuration information which can be used by each of the nodes in the cluster.

-      1. api-server is the primary interface between the control-plane and the rest of the cluster ,it exposes a api that allow client to interact with control plane and submit request to manage the cluster
+      1. api-server is the primary interface between the control-plane and the rest of the cluster ,it exposes a api that allow client to interact with control plane and submit request to manage the cluster.

       2. etcd - etcd is a distributed key:value store,it store the cluster persistent state .It is used by the api-server and other components of the control plane to store and retrieve information about cluster's.

       3. Scheduler- the scheduler is responsible for scheduling pods onto the worker nodes in the cluster.It uses information about the resources required by the pods and the available resources on the worker node.

-      4. Controller-manager - The controller manager is responsible for running controllers that manage the state of the cluster
+      4. Controller-manager - The controller manager is responsible for running controllers that manage the state of the cluster.

-  **Worker-node** - These nodes run the containerized application workload,the containerized application run in a pod.pods are the smallest deployable unit in kubernetes,pod host one or more containers
+  **Worker-node** - These nodes run the containerized application workload,the containerized application run in a pod.pods are the smallest deployable unit in kubernetes,pod host one or more containers.

    **The core components of kubernetes that run on the worker node are**

-      1. Kubelet - the kubelet is a daemon that run on each worker node,it is responsible for communicating with control plane.It receieve information from control plane for which pod to run on the node and ensures that the desired state of the pod is maintained
+      1. Kubelet - the kubelet is a daemon that run on each worker node,it is responsible for communicating with control plane.It receieve information from control plane for which pod to run on the node and ensures that the desired state of the pod is maintained.

-      2. Container-Runtime - The container runtime runs the container on worker nodes,it is responsible for pulling the container image from the registry,starting and stopping the containers and managing the container's resources
+      2. Container-Runtime - The container runtime runs the container on worker nodes,it is responsible for pulling the container image from the registry,starting and stopping the containers and managing the container's resources.

-      3. Kube-proxy - The kube-proxy is the network proxythat runs on each worker node,it is responsible for routing traffic to the correct pods and it also provide load-balancing for the pods and ensures traffic is distributed evenly across the pods
+      3. Kube-proxy - The kube-proxy is the network proxythat runs on each worker node,it is responsible for routing traffic to the correct pods and it also provide load-balancing for the pods and ensures traffic is distributed evenly across the pods.